tvoul/schedule-planner/README.md

 When we are ready to go live with a new version of the project the dev branch will be merged into the main branch.

-First you merge main into dev.
+First you merge main into dev to make shure that there are no conflicts between the two versions.
 Then you may merge dev into main and trigger the process for a new version of the product to go live.

 ## Schedule
 REST API Description at `/data`